 It had the requisite two wings, but someone was forward-thinking enough to give this turkey four legs to make landing on a windswept rock somewhere easier to do.
 This would be back when turkeys were related more closely to eagles, rather than kiwis, and could fly.

 Or perhaps my son, who is known around These Parts as The Mouse Whisperer, having the ability to put a hat over a mouse playing dead in the middle of the floor and release him into the wild, has whispered two more legs into existence.

 The mouse immediately uses his Second Chance At Life to spread the word about local available resources.
 He comes back with all his low class relatives, who wear those wife beater tee shirts.
 They drink beer all day, scratch their privates, and watch football games.

-My son cooked the turkey, rubbing spices on it, and whispering Naughty Things while he lightly spanked it, so I have no doubt it grew two extra legs just from the excitement of it all.
+My son cooked the turkey in question, rubbing spices on it and whispering Naughty Things while he lightly spanked it.
+I heard thins like “Say my name,” and “It’s gonna happen,” so I have no doubt it grew two extra legs from the excitement.

 Clearly, I have either Pissed Off the Fairies, or this is just their payment in full for fixing my hairdryer.

 “You can’t just use us,” they seem to be saying.
 “We get to derive some entertainment from our labors since you neglected to leave a saucer of milk on the doorstep.”

 They really don’t care if you’re lactose intolerant, or even a bigot, and are intolerant in general.

 Of course, we also share quarters with a ghost, but I really don’t think he (I think he’s a he) had anything to do with appliance repair, evolutionary shenanigans, or is even a consultant for Rogaine and the growth of chin whiskers.

 I’ve informed him that should he wish to continue enjoying our corporeal hospitality, he has to give us the Lottery numbers.
 Fair is fair.